Homeless Mothers Who Turned Their Lives Around

 The NGO also helped her find a cheap two-bedroom apartment and even assisted with moving-in costs.
 She also started going to church and attended group therapy sessions.

-If there’s one thing these stories of struggles and triumph tells us, it’s that everyone has their own battles to fight.
-These people did not choose to be homeless.
+At the end of the day, everyone has their own battles to fight.
+These women did not choose to be homeless.
 They’re just victims of poor choices and circumstances beyond their control.
 Instead of condemnation, let us practice compassion.
 Rather than turning them away, let us help them get back on their feet.
 Together, we can make this world a better place to live.